JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 * 2.1.0: raise this warning to an error
 * 2.2.0: remove the `android` target DSL from the Kotlin Multiplatform Gradle plugin
 * 2.3.0: the new Android plugin is available; introduce a deprecation warning when the `androidTarget` name is used in Kotlin Multiplatform projects.
+* 2.3.10: revert the deprecation warning when the `androidTarget` name is used in Kotlin Multiplatform projects.

 ### Deprecated bitcode embedding